Telis14/Hello-World/README.md

 Hi all,

-I am a MSc Statistics graduate and I ahve a couple of years experience in lecturing.
+I am a MSc Statistics graduate and I have a couple of years experience in lecturing.